benwesson/INST_377_Group_Final_Repo/README.md

 ### Known Bugs
 - Slider will occasionally display duplicate lyrics
 - Slider will occasionally display extra divs
-- Unable to send data to supabase database or receive data from supabase database when app is deployed using Vercel
+- Unable to send data to supabase database or receive data from supabase database when app is deployed using Vercel.
+However, data can be sent to supabase database or received from supabase database locally.

 ### Roadmap for Future Development
 - Correct slider bugs